 - Buffalo Bill Center of the West

 Each program within the Graduate School at Montana State has its own particular requirements for admission, and the American Studies program is not different.
 To ensure that you start your application on the right foot, please review the admissions requirements for the American Studies program.
-This includes any additional deadlines that the American Studies program may have aside from the Graduate School, which does practice rolling admissions.
+This includes any additional deadlines that the College of Letters & Sciences may have aside from the Graduate School, which does practice rolling admissions.